AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 Perform the following steps to use Agentic AI Assistant for applying tags to single or multiple topics with the smart-tagging skill:

 1. Log in to Experience Manager Guides.
-1. On the Home page, select **Agentic AI Assistant** from the Navigation bar.
+1. On the Home page, select **AI Assistant** from the Navigation bar.
 Ensure that the Agentic AI Assistant feature is enabled by your administrator.
 1. Add the topic for which you want to generate tag recommendations using one of the following methods:

     - **Using Suggested prompts**: For the first chat in the Response area, select **Suggest tags for a file** prompt.
 The prompt gets automatically added to the Prompt space.
 Select `[file]`, then choose the topic from the Repository or a Collection in the **Select file** dialog.
 You can select one topic from the **Select file** dialog.